Sport, Physical Education and Health Sciences PhD

 Most students who are accepted begin a period of research leading to a PhD; however, the first year of this degree is probationary and progression to year two is dependent on satisfactory progress.

-We offer a number of courses in research methodologies, which PhD students are encouraged to take during their first year.
+We offer a number of courses in research methodologies, which you are encouraged to take during your first year.

-PhD students work closely with their supervisors, who are recognised experts in the field.
+You will work closely with your supervisors, who are recognised experts in the field.
 All PhD students pursue an individually tailored programme of research training agreed with their supervisors.

 Our PhD programmes provide core training in the research skills necessary to flourish at doctoral level and beyond.